buyer’s agent gives keys of new home to clients - how to negotiate house price

 The deal will either be completed or fall apart when one of the parties decides to quit negotiating.

-It’s critical that real estate agents put their clients’ best interests first during negotiations while also being fair to all parties involved.
-Here are some additional tips on how to negotiate house prices and other contingencies as a buyers agent.
+Real estate agents must prioritize their clients’ interests during negotiations while being fair to all parties involved.
+Here are some additional tips on how to negotiate house prices and other contingencies as a buyer’s agent.

 Escalation clauses

-Consider advising your client to include an escalation clause that automatically increases the offer if competing bids exist.
+Consider advising your client to include an escalation clause that automatically increases the offer up to a specific amount if competing bids exist.

 Personal letters